xabbuh/phpstan/website/src/writing-php-code/phpdocs-basics.md

 (new Foo())->bar = 'baz'; // @readonly property Foo::$bar is assigned outside of its declaring class.
 ```

-This feature needs to be enabled via feature toggle by opting in to [bleeding edge](https://phpstan.org/blog/what-is-bleeding-edge).

 Immutable classes
 -----------------

-<div class="text-xs inline-block border border-green-600 text-green-600 bg-green-100 rounded px-1 mb-4">Available in PHPStan 1.7.0</div>

 `@immutable` or `@readonly` on the class can be used to make PHPStan treat every property of that class as being readonly.